Pekka kuusisto - artistic director

 ACO Collective is the ACO’s critically acclaimed 17-piece string ensemble which delivers the ACO's regional touring and education programs Australia-wide.
 ACO Collective (formerly known as ACO2) combines musicians of the ACO with Australia’s most talented young professional musicians at the outset of their careers, creating a combined ensemble with a fresh, energetic performance style.
 These young professionals have all participated in the ACO's year-long Emerging Artists’ Program and are in demand from Australia’s professional orchestras, but dedicate themselves to the ACO's high-octane performance style for intense touring periods.

 In 2016, internationally acclaimed Finnish violinist Pekka Kuusisto takes up the inaugural position as ACO Collective Artistic Director.
-ACO Collective, under Kuusisto’s direction, will open the ACO’s 2016 National Subscription season with an 11-concert tour of Sydney, Melbourne, Brisbane, Canberra, Adelaide and Newcastle.
-During 2016 ACO Collective will also undertake tours of regional Western Australia, under the direction of Pekka Kuusisto, as well as regional New South Wales, under the direction of special guests, the celebrated string quartet, META4.
+ACO Collective, under Kuusisto’s direction, opened the ACO’s 2016 National Subscription season with an 11-concert tour of Sydney, Melbourne, Brisbane, Canberra, Adelaide and Newcastle.
+During 2016 ACO Collective also undertook a tour of regional Western Australia, under the direction of Pekka Kuusisto, and will tour to regional New South Wales, under the direction of special guests, the celebrated string quartet, Meta4.

 APR - MAY 2016 THE FOUR SEASONS